 4. Maintain Diaper Hygiene

-Some common and natural home-made remedies for diarrhoea relief include:
+Some common and natural homemade remedies for diarrhoea relief include the following:

-- Herbs help in improving the bowel habits, for example, tea made with chamomile.
+- Herbs help in improving bowel habits, for example, tea made with chamomile.

 - Turmeric is an ancient antiseptic.
 A teaspoon of turmeric taken with warm water (only if tolerated) can be helpful.

-- Bitter gourd juice with an extra pinch of salt.
+- Bitter gourd juice with an extra pinch of salt is helpful.

-- Lemon drop and pinch of black pepper added to ginger juice is said to relieve cramps in diarrhoea
+- Lemon drops and pinch of black pepper added to ginger juice is said to relieve cramps in diarrhoea.

 - Mashed apple slices can help improve diarrhoea.

-- Tannins present in black tea reduce the intestinal inflammation.
+- Tannins present in black tea reduce intestinal inflammation.

 - Blackberries and black seed oil are said to reduce diarrhoea.

-- Curds or yoghurts have probiotic properties which enhance the normal intestinal flora.
+- Curd or yoghurt has probiotic properties, which enhance the normal intestinal flora.

-- Banana is a high fibre fruit, it helps maintain normal bowel habits and prevents diarrhoea.
+- Banana is a high-fibre fruit, which helps maintain normal bowel habits and prevents diarrhoea.

-Following steps can help prevent diarrhoea in children;
+The following steps can help prevent diarrhoea in children:

-- Exclusive breastfeeding your babies until the age of six months, as it provides antibodies to the child.
+- Exclusively breastfeed your baby until the age of six months, as it provides antibodies to the child.

-- Boiling water before use for drinking to destroy pathogens.
+- Boil water before use for drinking to destroy pathogens.

-- Avoiding outside food for your child as much possible as don’t know the level of hygiene in the kitchen where it is cooked.
+- Avoid outside food for your child as much possible, as you don’t know the level of hygiene in the kitchen where it is cooked.

-- Ensuring the child washing their hands before eating to remove any lingering pathogens.
+- Ensure the child washes his hands before eating, to remove any lingering pathogens.

-- Restricting the consumption of excess sweets, spices and fried foods as it could upset the stomach.
+- Restrict the consumption of excess sweets, spices, and fried foods, as it could upset the stomach.

-- Avoid excess use of medications as it is known to disturb the digestive system.
+- Avoid excess use of medication, as it is known to disturb the digestive system.

-- Recognizing signs in your baby such as excessive crying, not accepting feeds, frequent change of diapers, the colour of stools, etc. and taking corrective action.
+- Recognize signs in your baby, such as excessive crying, not accepting feeds, frequent change of diapers, the colour of stools, etc. and take corrective action immediately.

 When to Take Your Child to the Doctor

-Following are the red flag signs when you should immediately consult your baby’s doctor:
+Following are the red flag signs, due to which you should immediately consult your baby’s doctor: